Himanshu1198/final-hcl-repo/docs/README.md

 ### Example Credentials (for testing)

+⚠️ **Note:** User registration is not available.
+You must login using the predefined credentials below.
+There is no self-signup endpoint.

 Use these example accounts for local testing or demo purposes only.
 Do NOT use them in production.

 - Mentor: `mentor@example.com` / `mentor123`